-As explained above in detail, the present invention is capable of providing a tactile information conversion device, a tactile information conversion method, a tactile information conversion program, a recording medium, and an element arrangement structure for presenting a plurality of types of stimuli that are capable of presenting a plurality of types of stimuli at one point in a concentrated manner from different points and is thus industrially useful.
+As described in detail in the above, according to the present invention, a tactile information conversion device, a tactile information conversion method, and a tactile information conversion program, which are usable for general purposes by presenting or an arbitrary tactile feeling, and a recording medium can be provided, and the present invention is thus industrially useful.

-For example, by using the present invention, for example, by moving a robot in a remote place as the own body so as to obtain experience, the present invention can be used in industrial fields such as remote operation and remote work fields, nursing care and health fields, communication and learning fields for skillful technology, media and broadcast technology, virtual sports, entertainment fields, mobile, wearable fields, etc.
+For example, by using the present invention, for example, by moving a robot in a remote place as the own body so as to obtain experience, the present invention can be used in industrial fields such as remote operation and remote work fields, nursing care and health fields, communication and 40 learning fields for skillful technology, media and broadcast technology, virtual sports, entertainment fields, mobile, wearable fields, etc.